GingerNinjaLab/dosbox-turboc/README.md

 # Compiling C for old 16-bit MSDOS machines on a modern OS

 Requirements:
-Python
-Wrapper to automate the compolation tasks
+* Python  - Wrapper to automate the compolation tasks

-DOSBox
-DOS Machine emulator
+* DOSBox  - DOS Machine emulator

-Welcome to Turbo C++ Version 3.0
-The 16-bit compiler with attitude!
+* *Turbo C++ Version 3.0 - The 16-bit compiler with attitude!

 # Setup